 Oban CT Iron Shaft Review

-Oban in a partnership with Shimada and is introducing a set of iron shafts through their dealers called the CT-115.
+Oban in a partnership with Shimada, has introduced a set of iron shafts through their dealers called the CT-115.
 A taper tip shaft with a constant weight of 115 grams, it comes in 12 discreet lengths which in turn can be fit and assembled to bring you 7 different flexes.
 As follows; R, R+, S-, S, S+, X- and X. The lengths are 36” thru 41.5” in half inch increments.
 The aesthetics of this shaft provide a nice, brushed chrome finish and an eye-catching, hologram shaft label that you can apply over the steps on the shaft without any form of wrinkling.
 Now that is a club builders dream!

 The club builder selects a group of shafts to build a set.
 Using the shorter shafts, the set is stiffer.
 With a group selected from the longer end of the matrix, the set will be stiffer.
 All of the shafts are .355 tips and all were remarkably consistent in weight as you can see in the chart below.
 The word remarkable meant 115.3 grams plus – minus .3 grams.
 To put that in perspective, a typical set of constant weight irons usually has a bit less than a 2 gram range.
 Adding to that attention to quality, the radial consistency was 99.9% with a 0.1% standard deviation.
 That’s impressive, aligning these is truly useless.